aba-hb/AI.Q.Low/README.md

 This **will** prevent you from using any of the AI websites specified in the [manifest.json](./manifest.json) (see `matches`) file after enabling the browser extension.
 You can either disable it the same way you enabled it, or you can close the browser window and open up a new one.

+---

+> AI helped creating this *README*, fixing my phrasing, casing and punctuation.
+As written previously, this is a Joke, while AI feels questionable to some people, we all should try keeping track with modern standards.

 <!-- Thank you for checking out AI.Q.Low! -->
 <!-- Although it's purely a joke, this is my very first public repository. and quite some effort went into creating this README -->
 <!-- Having someone actually investigate the files means a lot to me. -->